jimg72/jimg72.github.io/_posts/2026-09-15-frozen-tundra-week-1.md

 **Benched:** Jalen Coker — **29.8 points**
 **Cost:** **25.5 points**

 Pickens had the higher displayed projection, so the initial choice was understandable.
 The result was still expensive: **140.2** with this change alone.
 Add Monangai over Dowdle for **16.3** and Aaron Jones over James Cook for **1.6**, and Jim reaches **158.1**, recovering **43.4 total**.
-Same recoverable gap as Hilton in the screenshot scoring, radically different Monday mood.
+Same recoverable gap as Hilton in the scoring, radically different Monday mood.

 **A superflex footnote:** Rush over Murray was a legal **+8.4 in hindsight**, but Murray's in-game concussion makes this an injury outcome, not a lineup crime.
 Even a perfect roster rearrangement leaves Shawn well short of Rickey.